ssvlabs/ssv/docs/specs/NETWORKING.md

 See [Consensus specs > phase 0 > p2p interface](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#why-are-we-using-discv5-and-not-libp2p-kademlia-dht)
 for details on why discv5 was chosen over libp2p Kad DHT in Ethereum.

-In `v0` discv5 is used, `v1` TBD, this section will be updated once that work is complete.

 ---